ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     This is the deterministic ECDSA signature scheme defined by :RFC-title:`6979`.

-    The representation of a signature is the same as with `PSA_ALG_ECDSA()`.
+    The representation of a signature is the same as with `PSA_ALG_ECDSA`.

     When based on the same hash algorithm, the verification operations for `PSA_ALG_ECDSA` and `PSA_ALG_DETERMINISTIC_ECDSA` are identical.
 A signature created using `PSA_ALG_ECDSA` can be verified with the same key using either `PSA_ALG_ECDSA` or `PSA_ALG_DETERMINISTIC_ECDSA`.
 Similarly, a signature created using `PSA_ALG_DETERMINISTIC_ECDSA` can be verified with the same key using either `PSA_ALG_ECDSA` or `PSA_ALG_DETERMINISTIC_ECDSA`.

     .. note::

-        It is impossible to determine whether a signature was produced with deterministic ECDSA or with randomized ECDSA: it is only possible to verify that a signature was made with ECDSA with the private key corresponding to the public key used for the verification.
+        A verifier cannot determine whether a signature was produced with deterministic ECDSA or with randomized ECDSA: it is only possible to verify that a signature was made with ECDSA with the private key corresponding to the public key used for the verification.

     When :code:`PSA_ALG_DETERMINISTIC_ECDSA(hash_alg)` is used as a permitted algorithm in a key policy, this permits: